 Depth is created using light which casts a shadow onto material lower in the hierarchy.
 The primary light source is flowing down from the screen, so as objects move closer to the screen they cast a darker shadow.
 Most design elements are still "flat" but use subtle shadows to distinguish between material depth.
 Light & shadow is a big topic but skim through the docs if you're curious to learn a bit more.

-Content is the main attraction which persuades users to download a copy of your super awesome project.
-Mobile apps are created with material – but without any content the apps are just blocks of empty forsaken material.
-People use apps to check weather, snap photos, read news, or fritter away hours on social media.
+Content is the main attraction that persuades users to download a copy of your super-awesome project.
+Mobile apps are created with the material - but without any content, the apps are just blocks of empty forsaken material.
+People use apps to check the weather, snap photos, read the news, or fritter away hours on social media.
 Content is what drives interactive behavior.

 When users interact with content they are also interacting with the material.
 Tapping a video or selecting text should feel natural.
 Swiping a button or switch across the screen should faintly mimic the real-world process.
 Behavior should feel intuitive based on the user's goal.